PharadolBrown/portfolio-combine-react-project/src/AllApp/AppTreatise/README.md

 # Treatise Blog

-Treatise Blog React is a simple React.js application built with TailwindCSS for styling.
+Treatise Blog is a simple React.js application built with TailwindCSS for styling.
 It fetches from a mock API (jsonplaceholder.typicode.com) to display dynamic content.

 ## Demo
 You can see a live demo of the project [here](https://treatise-blog.vercel.app/).